 How to Take Orders With Your Table Management System

-Again, using the eHopper table management system, it’s easy to identify which tables need to order.
+Again, using the eHopper restaurant management software, it’s easy to identify which tables need to order.
 When you have a table that needs to order and if your establishment takes orders by sending a server to the table.

 The menu of items your establishment offers should already be set up in the POS system.
 Once a table has been seated, the number of guests will need to be defined to start the order-taking process.